viczam/makeen-hapi/packages/makeen-mailer/readme.md

 =============

 Makeen package that provides logic for sending HTML templated emails.
-Under the hood the mailer package uses [nodemailer](https://nodemailer.com/about/) and [hapi-react-views](https://github.com/jedireza/hapi-react-views) for transpiling JSX templates to HTML.
+Under the hood the mailer package uses [nodemailer](https://nodemailer.com/about/) for transporting emails and [hapi-react-views](https://github.com/jedireza/hapi-react-views) for transpiling JSX templates to HTML.

 #### Usage

- - Create a new hapi plugin, whe can call it GMail
+ - Create a new hapi plugin
  - Import the makeen-mailer plugin and programatically register it by passing it the required options:

 ```js